G4BC/Tic_tac_toe/README.md

 It uses the standard input/output as the interface for the game, at least for now.

+[WORK IN PROGRESS] : Currently, I'm making the interface with Tkinter and migrating the game logic.
+                      Because of that, the game is not working right now.

 **Features**
 - Functional grid, gameplay and CPU.